THE 9 BEST HIKING SANDALS OF 2019

 Besides durability and stability, the Keen Arroyo II offers wearers considerable comfort with inner padding and an EVA footbed.
 Keen Arroyo II sandals are also conveniently lightweight at only 1.8 pounds.

-Campers who want a pair of protective and durable sandals that can handle mild to moderate hikes should look into the Keen Arroyo II.
+With the best closed toe sandals, you will get a pair of protective and durable sandals that can handle mild to moderate hikes should look into the Keen Arroyo II.

-Looking for the Best Hiking Sandals?
+Looking for the Best Outdoor Sandals?

 You're in the right place!
 In this guide we will be covering the following:

-The Ahnu Kovar Sport Sandals are closed toe sandals that are exceptional for hikers who want travel on rugged and damp terrain.
+The Ahnu Kovar Sport are closed toe hiking sandals that are exceptional for hikers who want travel on rugged and damp terrain.
 The main reason serious campers love the Ahnu Kovar is the company’s patented Numentum Traverse toe system that keeps your feet stable while wearing the sandals.

 In terms of durability, the Ahnu Kovar Sport Sandals also both a sturdy rubber toe cap and an ESS plate at the forefoot.
 For water protection, Ahnu used a quick-drying mesh webbing with tiny holes to increase breathability.